E-cigarettes and E-hookahs

 If you need more help quitting, talk with your health care provider.

 US Food and Drug Administration website.
-Vaporizers, e-cigarettes, and other electronic nicotine delivery systems (ENDS).
+E-cigarettes, vapes, and other electronic nicotine delivery systems (ENDS).

 US Food and Drug Administration website.
 Lung injuries associated with use of vaping products.

 Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.